semantic-machines/v-storage/README.md

 **Q: How do I handle network failures with RemoteStorage?**
 A: The library returns `StorageResult::Error` for network issues.
 Implement retry logic in your application.

+**Q: Should I use LMDB or MDBX?**
+A: MDBX is a modern fork of LMDB with improved performance, better reliability, and additional features.
+For new projects, MDBX is recommended.
+LMDB remains supported for compatibility with existing systems.

 ---